-The University of Winchester is quite compact.
-Situated on the West Hill, it is a 12-minute walk from the city center and a 10-minute walk from the train station.
-Winchester has more than 5,900 students, most of whom are pursuing undergraduate degrees in education, humanities, and social sciences.
-Of the 5,900 students, ~1,200 are pursuing graduate degrees.
+The University of Winchester is situated on the West Hill, a 12-minute walk from the city center and a 10-minute walk from the train station.
+Winchester has ~ 5,900 students, most of whom are pursuing undergraduate degrees in education, humanities, and social sciences.